rust-lang/book/src/ch04-03-slices.md

 ```

 Now we’re tracking both a start *and* an ending index, and we have even more
-values that were calculated from data in a particular state but aren't tied to
+values that were calculated from data in a particular state but aren’t tied to
 that state at all.
 We now have three unrelated variables floating
 around which need to be kept in sync.